-&lt;sup>2 Grantee is defined as the legal entity to which a grant is awarded and that is accountable to the federal government for the use of the funds provided.
-The term "grantee" does not include any secondary recipients, such as subgrantees and contractors that may receive funds from a grantee.
-(34 CFR 77)

-&lt;sup>3 Non-federal entity is defined as a state, local government, Indian tribe, institution of higher education, or nonprofit organization that carries out a federal award as a recipient or subrecipient.
-(2 CFR 200.69)
+1 TEA is the grantee and pass-through entity for federal education funding awarded by the U.S. Department of Education (USDE).
+Grantee is defined as the legal entity to which a grant is awarded and that is accountable to the federal government for the use of the funds provided.
+The term "grantee" does not include any secondary recipients, such as subgrantees and contractors, that may receive funds from a grantee pursuant to a subgrant or contract.
+(34 CFR §77.1) Pass-through entity is defined as a recipient or subrecipient that provides a subaward to a subrecipient (including lower tier subrecipients) to carry out part of a federal program.
+(2 CFR §200.1)

-&lt;sup>4 Subgrantee is defined by TEA to be the same as a subrecipient which is defined as a non-federal entity that receives a subaward from a pass-through entity to carry out part of a federal program; but does not include an individual that is a beneficiary of such program.
-(2 CFR 200.93) Subgrantee is defined in 34 CFR 77 as the legal entity to which a subgrant is awarded and that is accountable to the grantee for the use of the funds provided.
+2 Subgrantee is defined by TEA to be the same as a subrecipient, which is defined in 2 CFR §200.1 as an entity that receives a subaward from a pass-through entity to carry out part of a federal award.
+The term does not include an individual that is a beneficiary or participant of the program.
+Subgrantee is defined in 34 CFR §77.1 as the legal entity to which a subgrant is awarded and that is accountable to the grantee for the use of the funds provided.
+For purposes of the request for application (RFA), TEA may use the terms subgrantee, grantee, subrecipient, and applicant synonymously.